Like A Girl

 Is he not to blame for your world of blue?"

 One day all anwers he will reveal,

-best understood when we learn to kneel.
+best understood when you learn to kneel."

 From her canvas

-My mind gains release
+My mind wishes release

-Over my heart an ancient peace
+Flowing into my heart, an ancient peace

-On humbled footsteps, my journey can begin
+On humbled footsteps, my journey within

 I see beyond sadness